DawsonJay/data-core-system/README.md

   - `research/` - Technical research and industry analysis
 - Additional folders will be added as needed

-**IMPORTANT: Before working with any folder or its contents, you MUST read that folder's README.md to understand the specific rules and standards for that data type.**
+**IMPORTANT: Before working with any folder or its contents, you MUST read that folder's README.md to understand the specific rules and standards for that data type.
+Before creating or modifying any process, you MUST read `processes/README.md` to understand AI-first design requirements and rule enforcement philosophy.**

 ## How to Use the System